szktty/bran/README.md

 #### String

+- On Bran, String is **not** a list of character type data. `string` and `char list` are different types.
-Escape sequences are the same as one of Erlang.
+- Escape sequences are the same as one of Erlang.

 ```
 "string"